Who is eligible now for the vaccine in Nevada?

 You should cover your mouth and nose with a mask when around others, avoid close contact with people who are sick, stay six feet away from others, avoid crowds, and wash your hands often.

-There are two ways to develop immunity and protection from COVID -19:
+There are two ways to develop an immune response and protection from COVID -19:

 - Get infected with the virus and develop an immune response and antibodies

-- Get a COVID-19 vaccine which triggers your body to create an immune response and antibodies
+- Get a COVID-19 vaccine that triggers your body to create an immune response and antibodies

 Getting the disease is risky because you don't know how serious your symptoms will be, if you will require hospitalization, or if you might die.